-The Muckli group is part of the University of Glasgow's Institute of Neuroscience and Psychology, and the Centre for Cognitive Neuroimaging (CCNi).
-The CCNi is equipped with 3T fMRI, MEG, TMS, EEG, and RIcompatible EEG.
-By the end of 2016, the University of Glasgow will open an Imaging Centre of Excellence, including 7T fMRI.
+The Muckli group is part of the University of Glasgow's Institute of Neuroscience and Psychology, the Centre for Cognitive Neuroimaging (CCNi), and the Imaging Centre of Excellence (ICE).
+The CCNi is equipped with 3Tesla fMRI, MEG, TMS, EEG, and MRI compatible EEG, and since 2017 a 7Tesla MRI is operational at the ICE.
 The Muckli group studies visual and cognitive neurosciences using fMRI.
 They measure the role of cortical feedback in prediction, using retinotopic mapping to identify regions of V1 receiving no sensory stimulation, to isolate feedback.
 They use multivariate pattern classification to decode the information content of top-down signals to distinct cortical layers.

-Lars MUCKLI (male) is Professor of Visual and Cognitive Neurosciences, Centre for Cognitive NeuroImaging (CCNi), School of Psychology, Institute of Neuroscience & Psychology, Colleges of Science & Engineering and Medical, Veterinary & Life Sciences, University of Glasgow, UK.
+Lars MUCKLI (male) is Professor of Visual and Cognitive Neurosciences, Director of fMRI at the Centre for Cognitive NeuroImaging (CCNi), Scientific co-chair of 7T-MRI at ICE, Institute of Neuroscience & Psychology, Colleges of Science & Engineering and Medical, Veterinary & Life Sciences, University of Glasgow, UK.

 - High-field, high-resolution functional brain imaging

 - Layer specific fMRI

 - Visual cortex

 - Cortical feedback/predictive coding

-- Multivariate tools for 'brain reading'
+- · Multivariate tools for 'brain reading'.

-P88) (blank)
+P88) MRC, (Medical Research Council)